 Then the final tactic is the vegetable sneak.
 I am not above hiding vegetables in the foods I give my kids.
 While yes I would love them to look at a vegetable that is not disguised in any way and willingly gobble it down, I am a realist, I may well need to get sneaky.

 So in answer to the original question.
 To sneak or not to sneak… I say yes, get sneaky parents.
 Get sneaky alongside presenting kids with vegetables in a loud and proud manner.
-If you come up with some great ways to add incognito vegetables into your kids meals and snacks make sure you share them.
-We parents need to band together if we wish to win the vegetable eating battle.

 - These carrot oat energy bites are usually a winner

 - My kids love these beef and veggie rissoles